 "Sam just doesn't understand," she said, "and it's so difficult on our marriage."

 Serena, a stay-at-home mother, and Sam, an attorney, live in Milwaukee, a two-hour drive from her parents' farm.
 When it became evident that her mother's breast cancer was terminal, Serena began to spend several days a week at her parents' home.

-She put nine thousand miles on her van in seven weeks in the middle of that icy Wisconsin winter.
+She put 9000 miles on her van in 7 weeks in the middle of that icy Wisconsin winter.
 Sam demanded to know how long the arrangement would last.